garfix/nli-go/doc/manual/knowledge-engineer/syntax-new.md

     father(john, jack)

-## Procedure
+## Inference rule

-A procedure is a goal and consists of n sub-goals.
+An inference rule is a conditional fact.

-A procedure execution results in multiple bindings.
-When a variable is bound, it cannot be rebound again, instead it should match the previous binding.
+An inference results in multiple bindings.
+When a variable is bound, it cannot be bound again, instead it should match the previous binding.
 Unbound variables should be bound when done.
-A clause ends when one of its statements fails.
+An inference fails when one of its conditions fails.

-There may be multiple procedures with the same name.
+* There may be multiple inference rules with the same name.
+* A condition is matched against one of the inference rules in code, but also against the data in the databases.

-A rule has a consequent, and zero or more antecedents.
+An inference rule has a fact, and zero or more conditions.

     father(A, B) :- [ parent(A, B) male(A) ]

-An antecedent is matched against one of the clauses in code, but also against data in the database.

-An antecedent can also be an assignment or boolean expression.
+A condition can also be an assignment or boolean expression.
 An assignment doesn't change the number of bindings.
 When the boolean expression returns false, the binding is dropped.

     too_old(A) :- [ birth(A, Birth) A := age(Birth) A > 40 ]

-More complex behaviour should be solved by defining separate sub-clauses.

 ## Function

-A function is a defined by its name, its parameters (name), a body, and a return section.
+A function is a procedure to calculate a value.

+It's defined by its name, its parameters, the return variable, and a body.
-The (number of) values returned is important for the framework, and hence declared explicitly.

-The parameters should be bound, and the function returns 1 value.

-A function execution results in one binding.
-All variables in a function are mutable.
+* A function execution results in one binding.
+* All variables in a function are mutable.

-NB: A function can't call a procedure directly.
+* A function can't call a procedure directly.
-NB: There can only be 1 function with a given name.
+* There can only be 1 function with a given name.

 Example:

-    hypothenuse(Width, Height) => Hypo [
+    hypothenuse(Width, Height) => Hypo {
         WidthSquared := Width * Width
         HeightSquared := Height * Height
         Hypo := go:sqrt(WidthSquared + HeightSquared)
-    ]
+    }

+The result can be assigned to a variable.
+A returned list can be destructured:

+    [HorLines, VerLines] := createLines(Inputs)

 ## Loops

-Using a relation inference rule in a function:
+Using a relation list in a function:

     for [ father(A, B) father(B, C) ] {